-De cember 31, 2022 D ecember 31, 2021
+December 31, 2023 December 31, 2022

 Bonds Payable \$ 300,000 \$ 300,000

-Less: Discount on Bonds Payable ( 4,326) ( 9,841)
+Less: Amount subject to conversion rights (300,000) -

-\$ 295,674 \$ 290,159
+Less: Discount on Bonds Payable (4,326)

-Less: Convertible Bonds due within
+\$ - \$ 295,674

-one year ( 295,674) -
+Less: Convertible Bonds due within one year (-) 295,674)

-\$ - \$ 290,159
+\$ \$

 - 1. Domestic Convertible Bonds Issued by the Company - (1) The terms of the second domestic unsecured convertible bonds are as follows: - A. The Company's second domestic unsecured convertible bonds were approved by the competent authorities and issued with a total amount of \$300,000 and a coupon rate of 0% for a three-year issuance period from October 8, 2020 to October 8, 2023.
 The convertible bonds are repayable in cash at par value on maturity. - B. The holders of the convertible bonds may request the Group to convert the bonds into common stock at any time from the day after the third month from the date of issuance to the maturity date, except for the period when the transfer of the bonds is suspended under the regulations or laws.
-The rights and obligations of the converted common stock are the same as those of the earlier issued common stock. - C. The conversion price of the convertible bonds of NT\$61 per share is determined in accordance with the pricing model stipulated in the conversion measures, and the conversion price will be adjusted in accordance with the pricing model stipulated in the conversion measures under circumstances of anti-dilution clauses. - D. The bondholders may request the Company to repurchase the convertible bonds held by themselves two years after the date of issuance. - E. If the closing price of the Company's common stock exceeds 30% of the conversion price for 30 consecutive business days from the day after the third month of issuance to the 40th day before the expiration of the issuance period, the Company may redeem all of the bonds at their face value in cash within 30 business days thereafter. - F. If the outstanding balance of the convertible bonds is less than 10% of the original issue amount from the day after the third month of issuance to the 40th day before the expiration of the issuance period, the Company may redeem all of the bonds at their face value in cash at any time thereafter. - G. In accordance with the conversion measures, all bonds redeemed (including those bought back by the TPEx), repaid, or converted by the Company will be cancelled and all rights and obligations attached to the bonds will be extinguished and no reissuance will be made. - 2.
+The rights and obligations of the converted common stock are the same as those of the earlier issued common stock. - C. The conversion price of the convertible bonds of NT\$57.1 per share is determined in accordance with the pricing model stipulated in the conversion measures, and the conversion price will be adjusted in accordance with the pricing model stipulated in the conversion measures under circumstances of anti-dilution clauses. - D. The bondholders may request the Company to repurchase the convertible bonds held by themselves two years after the date of issuance. - E. If the closing price of the Company's common stock exceeds 30% of the conversion price for 30 consecutive business days from the day after the third month of issuance to the 40th day before the expiration of the issuance period, the Company may redeem all of the bonds at their face value in cash within 30 business days thereafter. - F. If the outstanding balance of the convertible bonds is less than 10% of the original issue amount from the day after the third month of issuance to the 40th day before the expiration of the issuance period, the Company may redeem all of the bonds at their face value in cash at any time thereafter. - G. In accordance with the conversion measures, all bonds redeemed (including those bought back by the TPEx), repaid, or converted by the Company will be cancelled and all rights and obligations attached to the bonds will be extinguished and no reissuance will be made. - (2) The book value of convertible bonds \$300,000 has been converted into 5,254 thousands of common shares, as of December 31, 2023. - 2.
 Upon the issuance of convertible bonds, the Group separated the conversion rights of equity from the components of liabilities in accordance with IAS 32, "Financial Instruments: Presentation", and recorded \$11,535 as "capital surplusstock options".
 In accordance with IFRS 9, "Financial Instruments", the embedded repurchase and resale rights are separated from the economic characteristics and risks of the debt instruments of the master contract and are recorded as "financial liabilities at fair value through profit or loss" on a net basis.
 The effective interest rate of the debt of the master contract after the separation was 1.88%.